Cuyahoga Arts & Culture invests in nonprofits that support and celebrate local artists.

 Cuyahoga Arts & Culture values and supports Cuyahoga County artists.
-Since 2009, Cuyahoga Arts & Culture has invested more than $4-million for more than 150 artists in Cuyahoga County.
+Since 2009, CAC has invested more than $4-million in programs that support hundreds of artists in Cuyahoga County.

 - Project-Based Funding

 - Access to Physical Space

 Learn more about CAC's history of support for artists.